Unintentional Shootings by Children

-Every year, hundreds of children in the United States gain access to unsecured, loaded guns in closets and nightstand drawers, in backpacks and purses, or just left out.
-With tragic regularity, children find these unsecured guns and unintentionally shoot themself or someone else.
+Every year, hundreds of children in the United States gain access to unsecured, loaded guns in closets and nightstand drawers, in backpacks and purses, or just left out in the open.
+With tragic regularity, children pick up these unsecured guns and unintentionally shoot themselves or someone else.

-Analysis of the over 2,000 incidents in the #NotAnAccident Index in which a child under the age of 18 unintentionally shot themself or others in the period 2015 through 2020 reveals the following:
+An analysis of the over 2,800 incidents that took place between 2015 and 2022 in which a child under the age of 18 unintentionally shot themself or others, included in the #NotAnAccident Index, reveals the following:

-- The 10 states with the highest rates of injury and death as a result of unintentional child shootings had rates more than 12 times higher than the 10 states with the lowest rates.
+- The 10 states with the highest rates of unintentional child shootings had rates that were, on average, over 10 times higher than those of the 10 states with the lowest rates.

-- States with secure storage or child access prevention laws had the lowest rates of injury or death from unintentional child shootings.
-Rates of death or injury from these shootings in states with no secure storage laws were double to triple the rates in states with laws that hold gun owners accountable when children can or do access an unsecured gun, compared to states without such laws.
+- States with secure storage or child-access prevention laws had the lowest rates of unintentional child shootings.
+Rates of unintentional shootings by children were 34 percent lower in states with laws that hold gun owners accountable when children do gain access to an unsecured gun, compared to states without such laws.

-Firearms are the leading cause of death for children under age 18 in the United States.2Centers for Disease Control and Prevention, National Center for Health Statistics.
-WONDER Online Database, Underlying Cause of Death, Injury Mechanism & All Other Leading Causes, 2020.
-Comprises children and teens ages 1 to 17.
-While the vast majority of these gun deaths are homicides and suicides, unintentional shootings—which make up 5 percent of annual gun deaths among children 18 and younger—are a persistent and heartbreaking aspect of this public health crisis.3Centers for Disease Control and Prevention, National Center for Health Statistics.
-WONDER Online Database, Underlying Cause of Death, https://wonder.cdc.gov/controller/saved/D158/D329F697.
-A yearly average was developed using five years of the most recent available data: 2016 to 2020.
+Firearms are the leading cause of death for children under age 18 in the United States.2Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death, Injury Mechanism & All Other Leading Causes, 2021, https://wonder.cdc.gov/controller/saved/D158/D323F580.
+Ages 1 to 17.
+While the vast majority of these gun deaths are homicides and suicides, unintentional shootings—which make up 5 percent of annual gun deaths among children 17 and younger—are a persistent and heartbreaking aspect of this public health crisis.3Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death, https://wonder.cdc.gov/controller/saved/D158/D329F697.
+A yearly average was developed using four years of the most recent available data: 2018 to 2021.
 Ages 0 to 17.
-They are also preventable when families take the steps to reduce children’s access to firearms in their own homes and the homes of anyone children are visiting.
+They are also preventable when families take steps to reduce children’s access to firearms in their own homes and in homes that children are visiting.

 Tracking Unintentional Shootings by Children

-In 2015, Everytown for Gun Safety started tracking unintentional shootings by children, collecting information through media reports about incidents in which a child under 18 years old unintentionally shoots themself or someone else.
+In 2015, Everytown for Gun Safety started tracking unintentional shootings by children, collecting information through media reports about incidents in which a child under 18 unintentionally shot themself or someone else.
 The data referenced in this report can be found in this data tracker.